-- a letter from the child's GP/consultant stating the child's condition and what medication is to be administered; - no medicine will be administered without the prescription label on the medication. - a staff member must have the relevant medical/ First Aid training/experience, which may include receiving appropriate instructions from parents or Carers. - appropriate proof of training in the administration of such medication by the child's GP, a district nurse, children's nurse specialist or a community paediatric nurse. - A completed Care Plan for children requiring additional support. - In the case of practitioners working directly with children, we must have sought confirmation that their prescribed medication is unlikely to impair their ability to fulfil their role.
+• a letter from the child's GP/consultant stating the child's condition and what medication is to be administered;

+- a staff member must have the relevant medical/ First Aid training/experience, which may include receiving appropriate instructions from parents or Carers. - appropriate proof of training in the administration of such medication by the child's GP, a district nurse, children's nurse specialist or a community paediatric nurse. - A completed Care Plan for children with SEND requiring additional support. - In the case of practitioners working directly with children, we must have sought confirmation that their prescribed medication is unlikely to impair their ability to fulfil their role.
 A full risk assessment would be undertaken with the team member.